eaardal/cognitio/README.md

 ### Known bugs

 - Detecting file changes and automatically reloading cheatsheets seems flaky when the app is built for distribution but works fine during development.
+Have to right click and use Reload manually to refresh for now.
-- No view/inapropriate view when there are no entries in the `cheatsheets` list (in `cognitio.yaml`).
+- Some characters like `<` are not rendered correctly in markdown code blocks.

-- Some cards are very wide if lines are very long, responsiveness needs adjustments.
+`IFS=';' read -a parts <<< "${userAndRole}"` gets rendered like `IFS=';' read -a parts &lt;&lt;&lt; "${userAndRole}"`

 ## How to get started